Mormonism and Nicene Christianity: Other points of doctrine

-Late Joseph Smith era
+Latter Joseph Smith era

-From the mid-1830s to his death in 1844, Smith continued to introduce ideas and practices which differed significantly from traditional Protestantism.
+From the mid-1830s to his death in 1844, Smith continued introducing ideas and practices that differed significantly from traditional Protestantism.
 First, Smith pressed Christian perfection beyond Protestant orthodoxy.
 He followed non-Protestant Christians in rejecting the doctrine of justification by faith alone and moved toward universalism by introducing a hierarchy of three glorious heavens, in which even the wicked had a place.
-In the late 1830s, Smith introduced baptism for the dead by proxy as a means for unredeemed souls to accept salvation in the afterlife, and he also taught that the ordinance of marriage was required to reach the highest level of salvation.
+In the late 1830s, Smith introduced baptism for the dead by proxy as a means for "unredeemed souls" to accept salvation in the afterlife, and he also taught that the ordinance of marriage was required to reach the highest level of salvation.
 Smith also introduced a second anointing ritual, after which a participant was guaranteed virtually unconditional salvation.
 This has been seen as an attempt to retain the Calvinistic ideas of assured salvation.

-In his later years Smith also differed from traditional Protestantism in his views on the nature of God and humanity.
-Eventually Smith reduced the difference between God and man to one of degree.
-Both God and man are coeternal and uncreated.
-He taught that humans could progress to an exalted state in which they became coequal with a God who was material, plural, and himself a glorified man existing within time.
+In his later years, Smith also differed from traditional Protestantism in his views on the nature of God and humanity.
+Eventually, Smith reduced the difference between God and man to one degree: Both God and man are coeternal and uncreated, teaching that humans could progress to an exalted state in which they became coequal with a material, plural God— himself a glorified man existing within time.
 Smith taught that both God the Father and Jesus were distinct beings with physical bodies, and that the Holy Spirit was a personage of Spirit.
-Because God had once been a man who had risen to a high position in heaven, humans too could progress to godhood.
-Such a teaching implied a vast hierarchy of gods who would rule kingdoms of inferior intelligences, and so forth in an eternal hierarchy.
-Unlike the god of traditional Christianity, the god envisioned by Smith did not create the eternal spirits of humanity—he only organized them and provided them with a plan to follow in his footsteps.
+Because God had once been a man who had risen to a high position in Heaven, humans, too, could progress to godhood.
+Such teaching implied a vast hierarchy of gods who would rule kingdoms of inferior intelligence and so forth in an eternal hierarchy.
+Unlike the god of traditional Christianity, the god envisioned by Smith did not create the eternal spirits of humanity—he only organized them.
+He provided them with a plan to follow in his footsteps.
 God was God not because he was an ex nihilo creator, but because he had the greatest intelligence.